Fund Your Community’s Lead Service Line Replacement Program

 The U.S. Department of Housing and Urban Development (HUD) makes Community Development Block Grants available to communities (municipalities) to address critical housing needs in disadvantaged communities, including public infrastructure and housing rehabilitation grants.
 Both can be used for lead service line removal and are administered by the Illinois Department of Commerce and Economic Development.

 Cook County uses its CDBG funding primarily to support capital improvement projects (e.g., roads, sewers, facilities) and social services, including houseless prevention/intervention, development of public-private partnerships, and planning in suburban Cook County.
-Applications are due in March with the next cycle beginning January 2025.
-Funding levels are unknown but expected to be similar to those in 2024, approximately $10M.
+Applications for the 2025 CDBG programs opened in February 2025 and are due March 21, 2025.
+The 2025 funding levels are approximately $10 million.

 More information on Cook County’s application website